TouK/nussknacker/docs/scenarios_authoring/Enrichers.md

 Please check [Glossary](/about/GLOSSARY) to understand difference between component and the node (and between configuration of a component and configuration of a node).
 Understanding the role of [SpEL](../scenarios_authoring/Intro#spel) will greatly accelerate your first steps with Nussknacker.

 Enricher components need to be added to the Model configuration first; once they are added they will become available in the Designer's components toolbox.
-Check [configuration areas](../installation_configuration_guide/Configuration.md) for the overview of the configuration and [configuration of extra components](../components/OpenAPI.md) for details of how to configure enricher components.
+Check [configuration areas](../installation_configuration_guide/Configuration.md) for the overview of the configuration and [configuration of extra components](../integration/OpenAPI.md) for details of how to configure enricher components.

 ## SQL enricher

-There are two components of this type, they both allow to access data from JDBC compliant datasources.
+There are two components of this type, they both allow to access data from JDBC compliant data sources.
 All major relational databases support JDBC.
 As there are also some JDBC compliant data sources which are not relational databases, the final pool of possible data sources is wider than just relational databases.

 **DatabaseQueryEnricher**